 Women with breast or cervical cancer can obtain treatment through a special Medicaid program for those diseases.
 Many states offer this coverage to women at higher income levels.

-Children in households with incomes too high to qualify for Medicaid but not high enough to afford private insurance may be covered by their state’s Children’s Health Insurance Program (CHIP).
-Each state has its own rules about who can qualfiy for CHIP, with most states's eligibility guideslines falling between 200% and 400% of the federal poverty level.
-That's between about $50,000 and $100,000 for a family of four.
+Children in households with incomes too high to qualify for Medicaid but not high enough to afford private insurance may be covered by their state's Children's Health Insurance Program (CHIP).
+Each state has its own rules about who can qualify for CHIP, with most states' eligibility guidelines falling between 200% and 400% of the federal poverty level.
+That's between about $53,000 and $105,000 for a family of four.

 Most states offer Medicaid to low-income adults with children, although there is not a uniform income standard for that coverage.
 In addition, some states expanded their Medicaid programs under the federal Affordable Care Act.
-In states that opted in to the Medicaid expansion, adults under 65 years old who have incomes at or below 133% of the poverty level (about $15,000 for an individual) can be eligible for Medicaid, even if they do not have children and are not disabled.
+In states that opted into the Medicaid expansion, adults under 65 years old who have incomes at or below 133% of the poverty level (about $17,125 for an individual) can be eligible for Medicaid, even if they do not have children and are not disabled.

 You must be a U.S. citizen or a lawful permanent resident to receive Medicaid.
 You must show proof of your citizenship or immigration status and identity to qualify for Medicaid.
 However, there is an exception to the citizenship requirement for people with emergency medical conditions, including pregnant women in labor.
 Some states offer coverage of prenatal expenses (non-emergency care for pregnant women) regardless of citizenship status.